skills/mthines/gw-tools/@gw-git-worktree-workflows

 pwd # Should show path to main worktree

-# If not working, reinstall shell integration
+# If not working, ensure shell integration is in your config

 IDE Workspace Management